 Shady Rest Gardens is a labor of love for Doris and David Bishop of Cartersville, Georgia.
 We are now both retired educators.
 In 2015 David retired from 42 years of teaching high school history and social studies.
 Doris took an earlier retirement from teaching high school history and social studies followed by fifteen years as a school counselor.
 We are now spending our time nurturing our flowers and spending our two grown children's inheritance on daylilies, fertilizers, soil amendments, mulch, and anything else the daylilies need.
-Our first grandchild arrived June 29, 2016, and he is keeping us one to two days a week.
-Grandchild #2, also a boy, arrived a week prior to Thanksgiving 2017 and in 2018 will assist his big brother is caring for their grandparents.
+Our first grandchild (boy) arrived June 29, 2016 and grandson #2 arrived November 15, 2017.
+We keep #2 a couple days a week, and #1 comes a few hours a week to help take care of us and little brother.
 It is never too early to indoctrinate them in growing daylilies.

 Shady Rest Gardens was a tour garden for the 2011 and 2014 Region 5 Spring Meetings and the 2015 National Convention in Atlanta and continues to be an AHS Display Garden since 2009.

-David has been hybridizing daylilies ever since we started seriously growing daylilies more than 15 years ago and has introduced seven daylilies to date.
-He has finally narrowed his focus to miniature, small and miniature doubles, and patterned daylilies.
-Doris plans to organize her time better in 2018, so that she can also spread some pollen on little unusual forms and spiders.
+David has been hybridizing daylilies ever since we started seriously growing daylilies more than 15 years ago and has introduced nine daylilies to date.
+He has finally narrowed his focus to diploid small and miniature doubles.
+Doris plans to organize her time better in 2019, so that she can also spread some pollen on little unusual forms and spiders.